Special issues concerning debtors

 - If your former employer files Chapter 11 bankruptcy, you must file timely claim paperwork or your claim will be barred from collecting any claims to unpaid wages or other compensation

 - If an employee filed bankruptcy and did not list employment discrimination claim on bankruptcy schedules.
-After the bankruptcy is closed, employee comes to you, and you start litigating the case.
+After the bankruptcy is closed, an employee comes to you, and you start litigating the case.
 The employee may be judicially estopped from pursuing the case.
 See, e.g., Burnes v.
 Pemco Aeroplex Inc., 291 F.3d 1282 (11th Cir.
 2002) (employee was judicially estopped from recovering monetary relief, but was allowed to pursue claims for injunctive relief).
 Even if the case is not dismissed, because the claim was not scheduled, it belongs to the trustee, not the employee.
 The trustee often settles the case cheaply and the employee gets nothing.

 Claims against lenders, brokers, home improvement contractors and other general claims